yashwant-shrivastava/crawler-google-places/README.md

 The Polygon attribute is used together with `country`, `state` and `city` for the creation of start URLs.
-If no lat or lng values are passed to the crawler then it will try to read the "polygon" attribute".
+If no lat or lng values are passed to the crawler then it will try to read the "polygon" attribute.
 The data should have the following GeoJSON structure from the Nominatim Api (here for the example of Cambridge in Great Britain)